A search for heavy axion-like particles in light-by-light scattering at the FCC-hh: Introduction

 \section{Introduction}

 In our previous papers we examined a production of axion-like particles (ALPs) in a number of processes at the CLIC \cite{I-K:2020}-\cite{I-K:2025} and future muon collider \cite{I-K:2023}.
 The notions of axion and ALP arise in the framework of the so-called strong CP problem.
 This problem is one of the open issues of the Standard Model (SM).
 It can be solved by introducing a spontaneously broken global Peccei-Quinn (PQ) symmetry \cite{Peccei:1977_1,Peccei:1977_2}.
 This results in a light pseudoscalar Nambu-Goldstone boson called QCD axion \cite{Weiberg:1978,Wilzcek:1978}.
 There are two main models in which the PQ symmetry is decoupled from the electroweak scale and is spontaneously broken \cite{Kim:1979}-\cite{Zhitnitsky:1980} (for a systematic compilation of theoretical axion-like models, see recent paper \cite{WISPedia}).
-For the time being, the very low mass and small coupling axion is a well motivated candidate for the dark matter \cite{Preskill:1983}-\cite{Lentz:2026}.
+For the time being, the very low-mass and weakly coupled axion is a well motivated candidate for the dark matter \cite{Preskill:1983}-\cite{Lentz:2026}.

-In addition to the QCD axion, a broader class of ALPs appears in many theories beyond the of the SM, such as string-inspired scenarios, grand unified theories, and models witch are include spontaneously broken global symmetries.
-Unlike the QCD axion, ALPs are given by independent mass and coupling parameters, which makes them a powerful and flexible framework for searches beyond the Standard Model.
+In addition to the QCD axion, a broader class of ALPs appears in many theories beyond the SM, such as string-inspired scenarios, grand unified theories, and models which include spontaneously broken global symmetries.
+Unlike the QCD axion,ALPs are characterized by independent mass and coupling parameters, which makes them a powerful and flexible framework for searches beyond the Standard Model.

 The strong interest in axions has extended to ALPs.
 It is assumed that the ALP is a particle having interactions similar to the axion, but without any relationship between its coupling to the SM fields $f_a$ and mass $m_a$.
-It means that $f_a$ and $m_a$ can be treated independently.
+This implies that $f_a$ and $m_a$ can be treated independently.
 The ALPs emerge in string theories, in models with spontaneously broken symmetries, and in GUT scenarios.
 All these models predict an ALP-photon coupling and, therefore, an electromagnetic production of the ALPs and their decay in two photons.

 This coupling to photons makes photon-induced processes at high-energy colliders particularly appropriate for ALP searches.
 Light-by-light (LbL) scattering also plays a special role as it is a rare SM scattering occurring at loop level.
 Therefore, it is highly sensitive to new physics contributions.